SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Data

 \subsection{X-ray}

-\spt~was observed by \textit{XMM-Newton} using the European Photon Imaging Camera (EPIC; \citealt{turner2001} and \citealt{struder2001}) for $32$~ks (Obs.
+\spt~was observed by \xmm\ using the European Photon Imaging Camera (EPIC; \citealt{turner2001} and \citealt{struder2001}) for $32$~ks (Obs.
 ID 0674490401).
-The data were reprocessed and the latest calibration files were applied using the Science Analysis System version 18.0.0 (``Users Guide to the XMM-Newton Science Analysis System'', Issue 15.0, 2019), applying the latest calibration files available up to December 2019.
-High energy particle contamination was reduced by removing from the analysis the events for which the PATTERN keyword is $>4$ and $>13$ for the MOS1,2 and PN cameras, respectively.
+The data were \CORRS{retrieved from the archive and} reprocessed using the Science Analysis System version 18.0.0, using the latest calibration files available as of December 2019.
+High energy particle contamination was reduced by removing events for which the \verb?PATTERN? keyword was $>4$ and $>13$ for the MOS1,2 and PN cameras, respectively.
 Observation intervals affected by flares were identified and removed from the analysis following the prescriptions detailed in \cite{pratt2007}.
 The cleaned exposure times are $27.7$~ks and $20.7$~ks for MOS1,2 and PN cameras, respectively.
 Point sources were identified following the procedures described in \citet{bogdan13}, and removed from the subsequent analysis.

-After these procedures, data taken by the 3 cameras were combined to maximise the signal-to-noise and arranged in data-cubes.
-Exposure maps and models of the sky and instrumental background were computed as described in \citep{bourdin08}, \cite{bourdin13} and \cite{bogdan13}.
+After these procedures, data taken by the three cameras were combined to maximise the signal-to-noise, and arranged in data-cubes.
+Exposure maps and models of the sky and instrumental background were computed as described in \citet{bourdin08}, \citet{bourdin13} and \citet{bogdan13}.

-The wavelet-filtered, exposure-corrected, and smoothed \textit{XMM-Newton} map, overlaid with contours from the ASKAP data, is shown in Fig. \ref{fig:xmm} .
-We also show the sectors within which the surface brightness profiles discussed below were extracted.

-\section{RESULTS}
+\section{Results}